10DLC outbound SMS registration tips

 - Confirmation that the customer will receive no further messages.

-Opt-out example:
+Opt-out template:

 "You have successfully opted out of messages from [insert your brand name here] .
 You will receive no further messages."